 ‘Humanist poster stirs up religious storm’ says the Belfast Telegraph, though the storm is mainly raging in the vicinity of Reverend David McIlveen:

 It is none of their business how people bring up their children.
-It is the height of arrogance that the BHA would even assume to tell people not to instruct their children in the religion.
+It is the height of arrogance that Humanists UK would even assume to tell people not to instruct their children in the religion.

 ‘Instruct’ is a term which covers a range of possible approaches.
 Again, it is not the position of Please Don’t Label Me that parents must refrain from any and all reference to their own religion.
 Parents should be able to be religious and express religious beliefs and should be capable of not at the same time inculcating their children.
 However ‘instruct’ could also mean a kind of demand that the children submit to a particular god, or intimately obey a particular set of religious instructions.
 ‘Instructing’ a child in one religion sometimes means an attempt to eliminate other options for the child.
 This kind of thing is indeed implicated in the Don’t Label Me posters and we make no apology for it.
 The parent-child relationship is important and usually private and should be respected, but there are some parental practices which it is morally important to criticise.

 I would totally reject the advertisement.
-It is reprehensible and so typical of the hypocrisy of the British Humanist Association today.
+It is reprehensible and so typical of the hypocrisy of Humanists UK today.
 They have a defeatist attitude and are just trying to draw attention to themselves.
 I think it is totally arrogant, presumptuous and sparks of total hypocrisy.
 I believe this doesn’t deserve a counter campaign.
 I will be expressing my public position on it in my own church on Sunday.
 I will be saying that this advert is another attack on the Biblical position of the family and will be totally rejecting it.